ElDemente12/Quieres-ser-millonario-proyecto/README.md

 ## Instalation
 For the program execution you should have installed `python` and it's compiler.
 I recommend using the oficial pages of this languaje for his installation
 ## Execution
-Once you have downloaded it, you can execute the program from terminal, acceding to the file y executing the archive `Main.py`
+Once you have downloaded it, you can execute the program from terminal, acceding to the folder y executing the archive `Main.py`

 ## Observations
 Full program is in spanish, I don't consider to translate it for this time.
 This is an easy program with low lines of code.
 Any suggestion is welcomed.